NSU nursing department takes on tough pandemic lessons

 Regina Mobley: This will help the community be better prepared for the next pandemic?

 Melody Armstrong: Yes.
 It’s a way to say, let’s look at these lessons.
-What can we come together and brainstorcoming up with recommendations strategies that we know are evidence-based that have worked, ” said Armstrong.
+What can we come together and brainstorming up with recommendations strategies that we know are evidence-based that have worked.”

 To register for the free event, see the QR code or contact Armstrong at Marmstrong@nsu.edu.